artifacthealth/hydrate-mongodb/README.md

 or 3) Specify the database name in the [Configuration](https://artifacthealth.github.io/hydrate-mongodb/classes/configuration.html#databaseName).
 * The [connection](https://artifacthealth.github.io/hydrate-mongodb/interfaces/sessionfactory.html#connection) property on the SessionFactory is now a MongoClient object instead of a Db object.
+* The MongoDB driver was change to a peer dependency
+* In version 2.2 of the MongoDB NodeJS native driver, [domain support was disabled by default](http://mongodb.github.io/node-mongodb-native/2.2/upgrade-migration/main/).
+You can enable with parameter the *domainsEnabled* parameter on MongoClient.
+Domain support is not required for Hydrate, but you should be aware of this change when upgrading the MongoDB driver.

 ## Installation